What Are Reversals and Refunds & How Do I Add Them?

 5. Complete the remaining applicable fields and click Save

-A typical example of when you would need to use the refund process: a contribution is deposited into your bank account; then, for various reasons, the donation needs to be returned to the donor.
+A typical example of when you would need to use the refund process: a contribution is deposited into your bank account; then, for various reasons, the donation must be returned to the donor.
 This is a refund of a Monetary Contribution.

 How do I add a Reversal?